 - St Munchin’s Community Enterprise Centre

-All have given commitments to significantly help to improve the quality of life of older people in Limerick in the coming years under key headings including:
+Everyone involved have given commitments to significantly help to improve the quality of life of older people in Limerick in the coming years under these key headings:

 - Outdoor Spaces and Buildings